Before I get to how it works, let me start with its history.

 Think about it...

 If you apply 30 Hertz (30 cycles per second) for 30 seconds, you are expanding and contracting your muscles a total of 900 times in just half a minute.
-This means you can train to athlete status with 12-25 minutes of Acceleration Training, three days a week.
+This means you can train to athlete status with 12 to 25 minutes of Whole Body Vibration Training three days a week.

 Selecting Your Own Vibration Zone